Sanger Summer Research Program

 - Support for presentation and publication

-Students may receive up to $500 for travel to a regional or national conference for presentation of work related to their Sanger project or $500 in bookstore credit for acceptance of their work in a peer-reviewed publication within one year of completing the Sanger program.
+Faculty and student have access to $650 in research funds for their project.
+Additional funding is available: $250 in faculty professional development funding for presentation at a regional or national conference of work related to the Sanger project or $1,000 in faculty development funds for acceptance of work in a peer-reviewed publication within two years of completing the Sanger program.
+Students may receive up to $500 for travel to a regional or national conference for presentation of work related to their Sanger project or $500 in bookstore credit for acceptance of their work in a peer-reviewed publication within two years of completing the Sanger program.

-- plan for the development and submission of completed work to conference or
+- Plan for the development and submission of completed work to conference or publication,

 Please direct inquiries about the program to Yaffa Grossman, email@example.com.

-The Sanger Summer Research Program is made possible through the generous support of James R. Sanger.
+The Sanger Summer Research Program is made possible through the generous support of Jim and Marge Sanger.